-AMY GOODMAN: The killings at Virginia Tech have inevitably put the spot light in the debate over gun control.
+AMY GOODMAN: The killings at Virginia Tech have inevitably put the spotlight in the debate over gun control.
 Virginia police have traced the store where they say the shooter, Cho Seung-Hui, bought one of the weapons five weeks ago.
-Cho paid five-hundred and seventy-one dollars for a glock nineteen handgun and a box of ammunition.
-The shop’s owner, John Markel, was asked for his reaction.
+Cho paid $571 for a Glock 19 handgun and a box of ammunition.
+The shop’s owner, John Markell, was asked for his reaction.

-JOHN MARKEL: Responsibility—he would have gotten a gun—he could have bought one legally anywhere.
+JOHN MARKELL: Responsibility—he would have gotten a gun—he could have bought one legally anywhere.
 I’m just sorry he chose us.